-With the right info, you can find Shopify’s success and break through the competition.
-But, how long your store will ultimately last depends on a few important factors.
+You can find Shopify’s success and break through the competition with the right info.
+But, how long your store will ultimately last depends on several important factors.

 Try these three tips to make sure you’re building the strongest possible platform for your Shopify store:

 - Sign up for a free trial.
-Shopify offers an attractive 14-day trial period during which you can use most of the services (even a few that are included in Premium Plans).
-Learning the platform is pretty intuitive and the free trial is a great way to figure out for yourself if Shopify is right for you and your business.
+Shopify offers an attractive 14-day trial period during which you can use most services (even a few included in Premium Plans).
+Learning the platform is intuitive, and the free trial is a great way to determine if Shopify is right for you and your business.

 - Don’t quit mid-trial.
-Use your full 14-days!
+Use your full 14 days!
 The low success rate for Shopify stores is partly due to many people quitting mid-trial.
 But, it’s a good idea to stick it out and use all the time allotted to you.
 Think of it like a two-week free marketing class!
-During your free test drive, you’ll be able to build a store and see what it’s like to manage the paid service.
-Click here to start your free 14-day Spotify trial (no credit card or payment required)!
+During your free test drive, you can build a store and see what managing the paid service is like.

 Does Shopify Remove Your Store After Your Free Trial Ends?

-After your free 14-day trial comes to a close, you’ll have the opportunity to select a monthly plan.
-If you don’t select a monthly plan, your store will “lock” and you won’t be able to continue operations.
+After your free 14-day trial ends, you’ll have the opportunity to select a monthly plan.
+If you don’t select a monthly plan, your store will “lock,” and you won’t be able to continue operations.
 You’ll only be allowed to re-open your store after you’ve picked a plan.

 This sounds a little scary—but selecting a plan is easy (see our helpful guide below), and the plans Shopify offers are compatible with just about any knowledge level and budget.

-If after your 14-day trial you don’t want to use Shopify anymore, you don’t need to do anything.
+If, after your 14-day trial you don’t want to use Shopify anymore, you don’t need to do anything.
 Your Shopify account will automatically cancel and expire.
-But, if you decide to continue, Shopify definitely won’t hold you back!
+But if you decide to continue, Shopify won’t hold you back!

 What Are Shopify’s Monthly Plans?

 Shopify offers five different plans geared towards various business needs.
-Shopify’s subscription-based software platform known as SAAS (Software as a service) is the foundation for all of the company’s e-commerce online stores.
-And, plan costs and offerings vary from the most basic to options with extensive design choices and support offerings.
+Shopify’s subscription-based software platform, SAAS (Software as a Service) is the foundation for the company’s e-commerce online stores.
+And plan costs and offerings vary from the most basic to options with extensive design choices and support offerings.

-Shopify plans support all-in-one, point-of-sale (POS) systems that include inventory tracking, staff management, and additional features to help you run your store efficiently.
-Most plans allow you to sell on other websites or advertise through email lists, too.
+Shopify plans support all-in-one, point-of-sale (POS) systems, including inventory tracking, staff management, and additional features to help you run your store efficiently.
+Most plans allow you to sell on other websites or advertise through email lists.

 Many Shopify plans also come with a full suite of business management tools to aid in tracking and selling your products or services.